-- 1. Helps expand educational opportunities for underserved and non-English speaking communities about natural resources and the benefits of open space and increases public appreciation for the environment. - 2.
+- Helps expand educational opportunities for under-resourced and non-English speaking communities about the natural resources and benefits of open space and increases public appreciation for the environment. - 2.
 Promotes volunteer involvement and engagement of diverse communities in ongoing conservation, restoration, enhancement and interpretation of the District's natural resources. - 3.
 Engages children and parents in the enjoyment and appreciation of outdoor open spaces to inspire the next generation of conservation champions. - 4.
-Funds and enables programs that hire youth to work in parks and open space and encourages them to consider careers in conservation. - 5.
-Keeps preserves safe, clean, accessible and inviting for healthy exercise and enjoyment. - 6.
-Promotes awareness and access to programs and activities that increase the use of open space for health-supporting activities. - 7.
-Protects and helps fund the protection and public interpretation of cultural and historic resources located on natural open space and working lands.
+Funds and enables programs that hire youth to work in parks and open space and encourages them to consider careers in conservation.

-- 8. Helps fund and streamline emergency repairs to District infrastructure, including trails and public access amenities. - 9.
-Increases public access to preserved land regionwide. - 10.
+- 5. Keeps preserves safe, clean, accessible and inviting for ecologically sensitive public enjoyment and education. - 6.
+Promotes awareness and access to open space programs and activities. - 7.
+Protects cultural resources located on natural open space and working lands. - 8.
+Helps fund and streamline emergency repairs to District infrastructure, including trails and public access amenities. - 9.
+Supports federal, state and regional programs that provide local mobility/multi-modal alternatives for all residents. - 10.
 Facilitates linkages between preserve trails and regional trails and ultimately to the places where people live and work. - 11.
 Improves local transportation to enable better connectivity between communities and open space preserves. - 12.
-Limits public use of drones (unmanned aerial vehicles) consistent with Board policies to preserve the tranquility of outdoor experiences, natural activities, and minimize risk of wildfire. - 13.
-Supports advances in broadband and telecommunications technology that provide internet access in open space. - 14.
-Supports federal, state and regional programs that provide local mobility alternatives for all residents.
+Limits public use of drones (unmanned aerial vehicles) consistent with Board policies, ordinances or District permitting to preserve the tranquility of outdoor experiences, prevent disruptions and impacts to the natural resources and minimize wildfire risk. - 13.
+Supports advances in broadband and telecommunications technology that provide internet access in open space.